Multiparameter estimation for qubit states with collective measurements: a case study: Introduction

-In this work, we perform a case study on joint estimation of the length and the direction of the Bloch vector for some identically prepared qubit states.
-In particular, the Bloch vector is assumed to be confined to a known plane, such that we are here essentially studying a two-parameter estimation problem.
-This elementary model, despite its simplicity, has significance for various physical problems, such as in quantum sensing and quantum imaging.
-For example, joint estimation of a phase shift and the amplitude of phase diffusion\cite{Vidrighin2014}, states parameters in two-level quantum mechanical systems such as the purity and the phase for the polarization degrees of freedom of light \cite{James2001}, and the separation and centroid of two binary light sources which serves as a model to discuss resolution limits in imaging\cite{Chrostowski2017}, can be fittingly mapped into our model under appropriate circumstances.
+In this work, we perform a case study on joint estimation of parameters that respectively define the length and the direction of the Bloch vector for an ensemble of identically prepared qubit states.
+In particular, the Bloch vector is assumed to be confined to a known plane, such that we are here essentially studying a two-parameter estimation problem: one for specifying the length, another one for specifying the angle within the plane.
+Within the larger context for multiparameter estimation problem, here are looking at a specific model which is known as asymptotically classical \cite{Suzuki2019}, and moreover, that the two parameters are globally orthogonal, such that their joint estimation is compatible in the large ensemble limit.
+Despite its simplicity and being specific, however, this elementary model has significance for various physical problems, such as in quantum sensing and quantum imaging.
+For example, joint estimation of a phase shift and the amplitude of phase diffusion\cite{Vidrighin2014,Crowley2014}, states parameters in two-level quantum mechanical systems such as the purity and the phase for the polarization degrees of freedom of light \cite{James2001}, and the separation and centroid of two binary light sources which serves as a model to discuss resolution limits in imaging\cite{Chrostowski2017}, can be fittingly mapped into our model under appropriate circumstances.
 Hereinafter, we will not make explicit references to the physical meaning of the parameters, keeping the estimation problem at the abstract level.
-We also take notice that there is a related and detailed work by Bagan et al. studying optimal full estimation of qubit states \cite{Bagan2006}, but with a somewhat different presentation angle and analysis than what we will have here.
+We also take notice of two related and detailed work on studying optimal full estimation of qubit states \cite{Hayashi2008,Bagan2006}, but with a somewhat different analysis and focus than what we will have here.